 Hey Ho!
 Cookie Madness is starting the week with some malty deliciousness from Baked: New Frontiers in Baking.
 For those of you not familiar with the topic, Baked is a popular bakery in Brooklyn which became slightly famous when Oprah Winfrey named their brownies as one of her favorite things.

 But there’s more to Baked than just brownies.
 The book has all kinds of easy-to-make recipes with clever little twists; for instance, blondies with malt.
 The Baked guys called the brownies “Brewer’s Brownies” because they use malt from a local brewery.
 But knowing that the general public (that’s us) would have difficulties getting actual malt, they modified the recipe so that it could be made with malted milk powder such as Carnation, Ovaltine or Horlick’s.

 If you’re not ready to buy the book yet, you can grab the original recipe off NPR or use my half-batch modified version the Baked Malted Milk Blondies (aka Brewer’s Blondies).

-Beat the butter and brown sugar until they are creamy.
+- Beat the butter and brown sugar until creamy.
 By hand or using lowest speed of your mixer, stir in the egg and vanilla (don’t beat the egg too much); Stir flour mixture into butter mixture in three parts.
-When last flour addition is almost blended, add malt, chocolate and walnuts and mix until flour disappears
+When last flour addition is almost blended, add malt balls, chocolate and walnuts and mix until flour disappears